 In real estate, wholesaling serves as a versatile exit strategy that can suit several different investor personality types.
 For starters, the wholesale process is known to have one of the shortest completion timelines compared to other investing strategies for starters.
 When done correctly, an investor can receive their assignment fee in less than a month (sometimes in as little as a few days).
 For this reason, wholesaling can be a great fit for investors who prefer to make profits in the least amount of time possible.

 Another appealing aspect of wholesaling is that investors get to have complete control over the volume of wholesale deals they process over a given period.
 For example, those who want to pursue wholesaling full-time can pursue a high volume of deals, while others who wish to wholesale on the side can process as many deals as their schedule allows.
-Be sure to read this guide to part-time real estate investing to get more ideas on how to get into real estate investing on the side.

 Finally, wholesaling serves as a great entry point for beginners who want to learn how to invest but have no prior real estate knowledge.
 In the process of delivering a wholesale deal from beginning to end, a beginner will become immersed in skills vital to any investing operation such as marketing, networking, minding due diligence, and coordinating a real estate transaction.
 They will also be sure to learn the ins and outs of the real estate market as they hunt for wholesale deals.
 Beginner investors who have limited access to capital, or are still working to build their credit, can also participate in wholesaling.
 Find out why in the following section.